clausmullie/open-zaak/GOVERNANCE.md

 # DRAFT: OpenZaak codebase goverance

+This document contains a draft proposal for the 'governance.md' file on the OpenZaak repository.

 ## Introduction

-This document contains a draft proposal for the 'governance.md' file on the OpenZaak repository.

-## Governance

 OpenZaak is:
 a) an implementation the VNG Realisatie Standard APIs for Case Management (zaakgericht werken)
 b) a component in a portfolio of components that together form the Zaakgericht Werken Platform

-This means that while it can be used as a stand alone component, its development is influenced by the development of other components.

 The development of OpenZaak is coordinated by the collaborative effort between municipalities leading zaakgericht werken.

-The relevant municipalities coordinate:
+The municipalities coordinate:
 * the identification of new features
 * the prioritisation of backlogs and planning roadmaps
 * the financing and contracting of development and maintenance works
+* the interdependencies and relationships between all components

-## Principles
+## Governance principles

 The OpenZaak community adheres to the following principles: